-The death of Pashka is not discussed and Masha, seemingly unfazed, invites Iya out to dance.
-They meet two men but only Masha ends up having sex in the back of a car.
+The death of Pashka is not discussed, and Masha, seemingly unfazed, invites Iya out to dance.
+They meet two men, but only Masha ends up having sex in the back of a car.
 As the movie progresses, we realize that Masha is very bitter about the death of her son and that Iya is in love with Masha.
 We learn that Iya is a participant in Dr. Ivanovich’s euthanizing of quadriplegic and paraplegic soldiers who do not want to live any longer.
-Meanwhile, Masha has started dating Sasha (Igor Shirokov) the man in the car.
-However, their relationship comes to an abrupt end when, at a met-the-parents luncheon, his mother (Kseniya Kutepova) realizes that Masha was an “army base wife” at the front.
+Meanwhile, Masha has started dating Sasha (Igor Shirokov), the man in the car.
+However, their relationship comes to an abrupt end when, at a met-the-parents luncheon, his mother (Kseniya Kutepova) realizes that Masha was stationed at an “army base wife” at the front.

 “Beanpole” conveys, better than any other film I know, the ability of human beings to find moments of intimacy and even love under the most horrific of circumstances.
 Balagov uses stunningly executed long takes to convey the suffering of his characters and contrasts these with intimate closeups of Iya with Pashka and Iya with Masha.
 Not since Liv Ullmann and Bibi Andersson in Ingmar Bergman’s masterpiece “Persona” have two great actresses merged with such power and beauty.